lordknight1904/Arsenal/index.md

 ---
-layout: home
+# layout: home
-title: Arsenal
+title: arsenal
-menus: header
+# menus: header
 ---

 This is a read me